Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization: Evaluation Setup

 \subsection{Baseline Systems}

-We benchmark the performance of \sys against three state-of-the-art checkpoint compression systems, Check-N-Run~\cite{checknrun}, QD-compressor~\cite{QD}, and GOBO~\cite{gobo}.
-We reimplemented all three baseline systems due to a lack of available functional implementations.
-We implement efficient quantization algorithms with GPU support for all baseline systems.
-All baselines are also enhanced with a configuration search capability (search space defined in \cref{app:search-spaces}). .

-\squishitemize \item \textbf{QD+}: Our implementation of QD-compressor~\cite{QD}.
-We address an oversight in the original description which restricted the applicability of the delta compression algorithm to cases where the number of bins assigned to a layer changes between successive checkpoints. \item \textbf{GOBO+}: Our implementation of GOBO~\cite{gobo}.
-While GOBO was originally proposed for post-training quantization, we implement it within the \sys framework to allow in-training compression.
-We also modify the GOBO clustering algorithm to include a soft termination condition which significantly reduces the runtime. \item \textbf{CNR+}: Our implementation of Check-N-Run~\cite{checknrun}.
-Despite Check-N-Run's original design intent for deep learning recommendation models, we find that the adaptive uniform-quantization algorithm \cite{adaptive-uniform-quant} adopted by the system can be used across a wider range of deep learning models.
+We compare the performance of \sys against two state-of-the-art checkpoint compression systems, Check-N-Run~\cite{checknrun} and QD-compressor~\cite{QD}, as well as a post-training quantization system GOBO~\cite{gobo} that uses a similar quantization technique.
+Due to a lack of openly accessible functional implementations, we re-implemented their described quantization and delta compression algorithms within the \sys framework.
+All re-implementations benefit from GPU-accelerated quantization algorithms.
+None of the systems supports dynamic configurations, so we extended \sys's search capability to all baselines, with each baseline having a different search space defined by its quantization algorithm.
+Unless otherwise mentioned, we use a default per-checkpoint quality degradation threshold of $\epsilon=0.05$ in the configuration search. \cref{all:baseline-imps} provides additional implementation details.